 - Disability Insurance

 There is short-term disability and long-term disability you can weigh the dollar amount of the payments and the amount of time you must be physically challenged before the payments begin for each plan.

 Quite often this will be equal to your annual salary, there is usually an option to purchase more coverage through the plan.

 A better job title might be something you are looking for to further your long-term career goals.

-If you have a long commuting time it may be worth it to you to get a lesser position or reduced pay in order to free up that wasted commuting time and eliminate the associated costs.
+If you have a long commute time it may be worth it to you to get a lesser position or reduced pay to free up that wasted commuting time and eliminate the associated costs.

 - Office Drama